 This is how you begin to reclaim your potential.
-Taking one quality or attribute at a time, you create a life script in which you express your greatest potential.
+Taking one quality or attribute at a time, you create a life script in which you express your highest potential.
 Then you act the part until it becomes your reality.

-Consider the following: What did Joe need in childhood to enable his "core" self to develop to its highest potential?
+QUESTION: What did Joe need in childhood to enable his "core" self to develop to its highest potential?